-The University encourages individuals who are harmed or targeted by or witnesses of Prohibited Conduct to report incidents to Rene Davis, who is Brown's Title IX Program Officer.
-The Title IX Program Officer is the Title IX Coordinator for Brown and oversees the University's response to these reports.
+The University encourages individuals who are harmed or targeted by or witnesses of Prohibited Conduct to report incidents to Ebony Manning, Title IX Coordinator.
+The Title IX Coordinator oversees the University's response to these reports.
 Individuals can report incidents directly to the: